Bhutan Discovered - 7 Days

 Summary

-Experience the majestic landscapes and joyful culture of little-visited Bhutan on this enchanting 7-day adventure.
-Begin in Thimphu, Bhutan’s busy capital, where you’ll meet local artisans and visit enlightening museums.
-Take in unbeatable views of the Himalayas on your way to Punakha, where your local leader will introduce you to ancient dzongs, bridges and monasteries.
-Tuck into a homecooked meal at a farmhouse in the Paro Valley, try your hand at archery, Bhutan’s national sport, and hike to the legendary Tiger’s Nest monastery.
+Experience the majestic landscapes and joyful culture of little-visited Bhutan on this seven-day adventure.
+Begin in Thimphu, Bhutan’s busy capital, where you’ll meet local artisans and visit a living museum showcasing traditional Bhutanese homes.
+Take in incredible views of the Himalayas on your way to Punakha, where your local leader will introduce you to ancient dzongs, bridges and monasteries.
+Tuck into a home-cooked meal at a farmhouse in the Paro Valley, try your hand at archery – Bhutan’s national sport – and hike to the legendary Tiger’s Nest monastery.
 You’ll soon see why Bhutan’s people are considered some of the happiest on earth.

 Itinerary